 South of Holylands is Ormeau Road, a popular student area with a variety of independent cafes, boutiques, and bars.
 Check out Bread and Banjo Bakery and Bakesncakesbylu for a delicious treat.
 Favoured by students due to its buzzing community, Ormeau Road is a 20-minute walk to campus or a short bus ride into the city.
 It has a Tesco Express for those much-needed student essentials, as well as being right near Ormeau Park, a beautiful green space to stretch your legs or relax in the sunshine.

 Belfast is a very popular place for students due to its lively and thriving social scene.
-Any night of the week you can see live music at venues such as The Belfast Empire Music Hall, Limelight, or Cuckoo.
+Any night of the week you can see live music at venues such as The Belfast Empire Music Hall, or Limelight.
 It also has a great variety of festivals and events, with lots of films and television shows being filmed around the city.

 Even though Belfast is a big city, it’s known for being affordable for students.
 There are many different areas popular with students, including areas like the ‘Queen’s Quarter’, Holyland, Ormeau Road, and Lisburn Road.
 Private student accommodation in Belfast starts from around £129.00 per week ranging to £168.00 per week.
 Check out our guide to how students pay for accommodation for more information.